Special Academic Programs

 The College Honors Program

 The College Honors Program is one of the oldest programs providing special educational opportunities at Holy Cross.
 These special opportunities include honors seminars, ambitious independent projects culminating in the senior honors thesis, and the intellectual excitement of a multidisciplinary classroom where students from a wide variety of majors address significant matters with faculty members who are expert in integrative teaching and scholarship.
 Students enter the Honors Program as second-semester sophomores, after a rigorous selection process.
-A common course for sophomores, consisting of plenary and seminar sessions, is taught by College faculty.
+Sophomores take a rigorous interdisciplinary seminar taught by College faculty.
 Students take a second seminar in their junior year, although students who study abroad as juniors can complete this second seminar requirement upon returning.
 In the senior year, all honors students register for thesis credit equivalent to one course each semester.
-The senior thesis is an advanced independent project, which can be either in or out of a student’s major and which, in its ambition and scope, represents the finest work of some of the best students of the College.
+The senior thesis is an advanced independent project, which can be either in or out of a student’s major and which, in its ambition and scope, represents the most advanced work possible at the undergraduate level.
 The senior year culminates with the members of the honors program presenting their research to the College community at the Academic Conference.

 GPA units: 0.5